AbsaOSS/pramen/README.md

   }
 ```

 You can specify more than one JDBC url.
-SyncWatcher will always try the primary URL first.
+Pramen will always try the primary URL first.
 If connection fails,
 it will try fallback URLs in random order.
-If the primary URL is not specified, SyncWatcher will try fallback URLs in
+If the primary URL is not specified, Pramen will try fallback URLs in
 random order.
 You can also specify the number of retries.
 By default the number of retries is the same as the number
 of URLs.